symfony/symfony-docs/reference/forms/types/form.rst

 **type**: ``boolean`` **default**: ``false``

-Usually, if you submit extra fields that aren't configured in your form, you'll get a "This form should not contain extra fields." validation error.
+Usually, if you submit extra fields that are not configured in your form, you will get a "This form should not contain extra fields." validation error.

 You can silence this validation error by enabling the ``allow_extra_fields`` option on the form.